Debraheem/pyfortmesa/tests/README.md

 # Test Runner

-After building and installing the package into the active Python environment, run the normal checks with:
+From the repository root, run the normal source tree checks with:

 ```bash
 ./test
 ```

-That default mode is intentionally non-MESA.
-It runs import/unit checks, syntax checks for the MESA shell runners, a dry non-MESA summary-suite path, and a golden-output comparison.
+That default mode does not call MESA.
+It runs import/unit checks, syntax checks for the MESA shell runners, a dry summary suite path that does not call MESA, and a golden-output comparison.
 Every command writes stdout and stderr to `tests/test_output/`, with a command/status index at:

 ```text